jvalverderdz/eca_aging_policies/README.md

 8)	Finally, the 10 Chunks that are estimated to have the answers for each question are provided to an Agentic IA (Claude Sonnet 4.6) to generate a one-paragraph summary of their contents.

+OUTPUT

+Raw Results of Semantic Search are located in aging_policies_answers Clean Results of Claude's Summary of Semantic Search Results are the final output, and are in answers_claude.